AndreyKovalevskiy/BulbaTalks/docs/CONTRIBUTING.md

 1. If you do not like the existing implementation - suggest your implementation and justify why it is better.
 2. Only the person, who opened a conversation (left first comment) can resolve it.
-3. Approve PR if all conversation are resolved and you have no questions.
+3. Approve PR if all conversations are resolved and you have no questions.
 4. Merge pull request can only a person, who created a pull request. if the author of PR is absent and can't work merging is done by the person who replaces him.
-5. Change key words before merging (https://help.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword)
+5. Change keywords before merging (https://help.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword)

-**We use Scrum framework for developing the product.
+**We use the Scrum framework for developing the product.
 Read more about when and how we can drag the issue between the columns on Agile board in [SCRUM_PROCESS.md file](https://github.com/dersim-davaod/CocoaHeads-iOS-School-Twitter-project/blob/master/docs/SCRUM_PROCESS.md)**